 Additionally, the Sentinel Mouth Guard comes with a 1 year warranty.
 If it wears down or warps during that time frame, we will replace at no cost to you.

 Your search for the best mouth guard for hockey is over.
-Discover the benefits of one that’s custom-made by an expert technician.
+It doesn’t matter if you’re playing ball hockey, ice hockey or roller hocckey, discover the benefits of one that’s custom-made by an expert technician.
 Now, you can take your dental impression in the convenience of your own home.

 Custom mouth guards are clearly the best protective device for your teeth.
 This appliance comes with a soft clear inner lining that fits comfortably against the teeth.
 Featuring an exoskeleton-like shock frame that offers optimum protection, you’ll enjoy the fit customized for your unique dental anatomy.